Frequently Asked Questions

 5. How will I know when my tour has been scheduled?

-Once your tour has been scheduled, you will receive a confirmation letter via mail within 10 business days, or 14 days for Spanish-language tour requests.
+Once your tour has been scheduled, you will receive a confirmation letter via email within 10 business days.

 6. What if I have not yet received my confirmation letter?

 Tour scheduler Jennifer Cross is available to answer questions about tours on Mondays, Tuesdays, and Wednesdays (September through May).
 Please contact her at (202) 842-6249 or [email protected].

 7. What should I do if I need to cancel my scheduled tour?

 To cancel your tour, please call the tour scheduler at (202) 842-6249 as soon as possible.
 Tour slots are limited and we would like to accommodate as many groups as we can.

 8. What will students experience on a school tour?

 School tours include in-depth exploration and discussion of art at four to five tour stops in the galleries.
 Trained volunteer docents encourage careful observation, foster an open exchange of ideas, and cultivate connections between art and life.
 Tours use a variety of teaching strategies, which may include sketching, creative writing, and group activities.

 9. Where should I meet the docent for my school tour?